pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 the domain event object to be reconstructed.

-The library's :class:`~eventsourcing.persistence.StoredEvent` class is a Python frozen dataclass.
+The library's :class:`~eventsourcing.persistence.StoredEvent` class is a Python frozen data class.

 .. code-block:: python